18F/18f.gsa.gov/_join/index.md

 ### Eligibility

-Anyone who is not currently a GSA employee or contractor and who is a U.S. citizen, non-citizen national of the U.S., or permanent resident with a valid green card is eligible to apply. **You can live anywhere in the United States.**
+Anyone who is not currently a GSA employee or contractor and who is a U.S. citizen, non-citizen national of the U.S., or permanent resident with a valid green card is eligible to apply. **For most of our roles, you can live anywhere in the United States.**

-**Most 18F positions are two-year terms, and can be renewed once.**

-Most 18F jobs are "not to exceed" (NTE) positions, which means you can't work at 18F in the same position description for more than four years total.
+**Most 18F positions are "not to exceed" (NTE) positions, which means they are two-year terms and can be renewed once, for a total of four years.**

 ### 18F is an equal opportunity employer